SeanEstey/Bravo/README.md

 <b>[I had some kind of permissions issue, can't recall how I sorted it out.
 Think I had to change the gapps executable permissions or change the npm install directory...]</b>

+### Google Sheets User Permissions

+Share the Bravo Library script with new user with View permissions.

+Have the user open the Library in Script Editor, run a test function.

+Authorize permissions.

+Share Bravo Sheets with new user with Edit permissions.

+Have user open Bravo Sheets Script Editor, Resources->Libraries, paste in Bravo Library Project Key

+Have user remove Bravo Library script from Google Drive.

+Make sure user has all required Calendar's, Sheets, Gdrive Folders shared with them.

 ### Run Instructions

 ###### Start RabbitMQ daemon